comp-journalism/UMD-J479V-J779V-Spring2017/README.md

 - **Helpful resources**:
   - Markdown Basics [Link](https://help.github.com/articles/markdown-basics/)

+- **Coding Hangout: Wed.
+Feb.
+8, 4:30-7:00pm in Knight 3207**
+  - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
+RSVP and there will be Pizza!
+RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

 ###February 13 - Automated News Production###

+- **Coding Hangout: Wed.
+Feb.
+15, 4:30-7:00pm in Knight 3207**
+  - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
+RSVP and there will be Pizza!
+RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

 ###February 20 - Algorithmic Curation and Dissemination###

+- **Coding Hangout: Wed.
+Feb.
+22, 4:30-7:00pm in Knight 3207**
+  - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
+RSVP and there will be Pizza!
+RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

 ###February 27 - Data Mining for Editorial Value###

+- **Coding Hangout: Wed.
+Mar.
+1, 4:30-7:00pm in Knight 3207**
+  - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
+RSVP and there will be Pizza!
+RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSdA1dPhXB5YHkZAGWzOdIABrHCHQlgthQ852ndBhVRSp8OAVA/viewform)

 ###March 6 - Effects on Economics and Sustainability###
 ###March 13 - Algorithmic Accountability Reporting###
 ###March 20 - NO CLASS (Spring break)###